Air Travel in Pregnancy

-Antimalarial prophylaxis should be used if you are planning to travel to endemic areas and up to date advice regarding immunisations prior to travel must be sought.
+Antimalarial prophylaxis should be used if you are planning to travel to endemic areas and up-to-date advice regarding immunisations prior to travel must be sought.
 Vaccines which contain inactivated viruses, bacteria or toxoids are considered safe, however, live vaccines, such as yellow fever, should be avoided.
-During the recent Zika epidemic, it was advised that pregnant women should postpone non-essential travel to areas with active Zika transmission until after pregnancy, and that women should avoid becoming pregnant while travelling in an area with active Zika virus transmission, and for 8 weeks following returning home (whether they had symptoms of Zika infection or not).
+During the recent Zika epidemic, it was advised that pregnant women should postpone non-essential travel to areas with active Zika transmission until after pregnancy.
+Women should also avoid becoming pregnant while travelling in an area with active Zika virus transmission, and for 8 weeks following returning home (whether they had symptoms of Zika infection or not).

 - There is no evidence that flying presents any risk to an uncomplicated pregnancy.

 - Women with health or pregnancy related conditions should consult a doctor before making any decision to fly.

 - In most cases you can fly up until 37 weeks of pregnancy, and up to 33 weeks for uncomplicated twin pregnancies.
 However, after 28 weeks, you should carry a letter from your GP or obstetrician detailing your health and estimated date of delivery.